wichopy/serverless-oauth2-blog-post/blogpost.md

     })
 ```

-`setToken` Add the access token to our google client, essentially authenticating it to make api requests.
+`setToken` Add the access token to our Google client, essentially authenticating it to make api requests.

 `request` Uses the access token that we set and adds it to request HEADers for us, abstracting this low level api so we can focus on what we really want, the data.

-The request for google calendar events was quite simple but you will need to look up the API you want to interact with to figure out what the request will look like.
+The request for Google calendar events was quite simple but you will need to look up the API you want to interact with to figure out what the request will look like.
 You may need to include required params in the `body` field in order to have a successful request.
-You should be able to find what you are looking for with a quick google search.
+You should be able to find what you are looking for with a quick Google search.
 For example, [this](https://developers.google.com/calendar/v3/reference/events/list) is what I used to construct the path seens above.

 Did you notice the `authenticateGoogleAPI` function?
 We only get an access token when we enter our credentials into the pop up.
 If an auth session exists already when your user reenters the app, they will need to re-enter their credentials in the pop up in order to get a new access token.

 This flow works for some use cases, but most likely we would want our users to just authenticate once and be able to access their data as long as they are logged in.
-Lets look at how to do this in the next section.
+Let's look at how to do this in the next section.

 ## 3. Server side API requests